chryber/Brute-Force-WINRM-using-Metasploit-for-AD-Access/README.md

 <h1>Brute Forcing WINRM using Metasploit for Active Direcory Access</h1>

 <h2>Intro</h2>
 Funny story how this lab began.
 I was actually attempting to set up another lab with Active Directory but could not login to Windows Server 2019 due to forgetting my admin password.
 I kept trying generic passwords that I figured that I would have used but none could log me in.
 Frustrated, I tried recovery mode to see if I can get to the command prompt but that required my admin login as well 🤦‍♂️.
 This situation got my wheels spinning.
 Can I crack my password?
 I began to look into this and finally got it with a little help which will be discussed later on.
 Follow along after setting up Windows Server 2019 and Kali or just read through my process on how dangerous it is to use weak passwords.
 I detailed the process and tools that I used below.
-Check out my first AD project or Jason Makador's Youtube tutorial on how to create the homelab.
+Check out my first Active Directory project or Jason Makador's Youtube tutorial on how to set up the homelab.

 <h2>🔩 Utlities Used</h2>

 - Windows Server 2019 💻 (target)
 - Virtual Box 🧰
 - Kali Purple 🐉 (attacker)

+<h2>Network Map</h2>

 <h2>♻️ The Process</h2>